bosuch/portable_lab/README.md

 ## 3D Printed Rack

-I used the files for **Mini Lab Rax 5" Server Rack - 5U** by mkelements - a 1/2 scale version of their 10" LabRax system.
+I used the files for [**Mini Lab Rax 5" Server Rack - 5U**](https://makerworld.com/en/models/2499872-mini-lab-rax-5-server-rack-5u) by mkelements - a 1/2 scale version of their 10" LabRax system.
 They were printed on a Bambu P1S using PETG.

-There are several other good sets of files, such as the 6" **Microlab - Mini Modular Home Server Rack**.
+There are several other good sets of files, such as the 6" [**Microlab - Mini Modular Home Server Rack**](https://makerworld.com/en/models/1062225-microlab-mini-modular-home-server-rack).

-## Components
+## Server Components

 ### OpenWRT Router